VisualFacts/RawVis/README.md

 over the data files.
 RawVis provides real-time interaction, reporting low response time, over large data files, using commodity hardware.

-The index used by RawVis can be found [here](https://github.com/VisualFacts/rawvis-index).
+The index and query engine used by RawVis can be found [here](https://github.com/VisualFacts/rawvis-index).

 ## Building RawVis
 To build the RawVis JAR file run: